 One sentence in their annual report to NCP that emphasized the increase in work read “Please note we can ordinarily fit our activities on one-page, but this year the number exceeds what can be stated with that limit.”
 (It was four pages long.)
 Read more

 We traveled to two more microloan groups today.
-We visited the women of Reyna and Mujeres Virtuosas.
-In the beginning of the day, we hiked up a stony pathway to arrive at Reyna.
+We visited the women of Reina and Mujeres Virtuosas.
+At the beginning of the day, we hiked up a stony pathway to arrive at Reina.
 We met at a member’s home and learned about their various projects.

-Reyna invested its micro loan into sheep, chickens, a cow, and plants for reforestation.
+Reina invested its microloan into sheep, chickens, a cow, and plants for reforestation.
 While the women do sell some plants at the local market, many are used to reforest the community.
-The only difficult part with this particular project seems to be climate change.
+The only difficult part of this particular project seems to be climate change.